‘Town hall meetings are the archetype of democracy’

 swissinfo.ch: In your show, you discuss many local political issues such as spending too much time debating trivial things and citizens who drag out discussions with unimportant issues, as well as nepotism and small-town views.
 Is it possible to explain Swiss local politics to a foreigner in just a few sentences?

 M.M.: I turn Swiss local politics into useful material for my jokes.
 I’m not saying that local politics is all about nepotism, however, it’s part of the truth.
 Local politics is practical politics, national parties’ lines are not really relevant.
 Citizens go beyond party lines when it comes to their local communities.
 In Swiss local politics, the concept of militia is very important.
-The mayor of Illnau-Effretikon [in canton Zurich], for example, manages 150 people in his job but also teaches at a vocational training school.
+The mayor of Illnau-Effretikon [outside Zurich], for example, manages 150 people in his job but also teaches at a vocational training school.
 Local politics also depends on where you live.
-Zurich’s local politics is completely different from Schangnau in the Emmental, for example.
+Zurich’s local politics is completely different from Schangnau, a small village in the Emmental region, for example.

 swissinfo.ch: The town hall meeting in your show gets completely out of hand.
 Does this usually happen in Swiss town hall meetings?